deta/cloud-docs/docs/Lib.md

 ### Delete

-Delete deletes an item form the database provided a key.
+`delete` deletes an item form the database provided a key.

 <Tabs
   defaultValue="js"